 Some people can spend time with a group of people and feel lonely, others might hardly ever see anyone and feel lonely.
-Loneliness is not so much to do with who is around us but is often more to do with how well we feel accepted, needed, wanted, cared for.
-Many people struggle with this, men, women, young, old, married, unmarried, those who believe in a God and those who don’t.
+Loneliness is not so much to do with who is around us but is often more to do with how well we feel accepted, needed, wanted, cared for and whether we are naturally an extrovert or an introvert.

 It would be great to chat with you about things that will help you to feel less lonely and more accepted, needed, wanted and cared for.

 You are so much more than just a physical body, you also have feelings, emotions and a spiritual side to you.
 You really need to think about how to help the whole of you and not just your physical body.

 It is good to think about why you feel like you do?
 Have you always struggled with friendships, has getting on with people been tough since school days or has something changed more recently?

 Think about what it is that you are actually wanting and needing, what does it look like?
 Sometimes we set unreasonable goals from people and then get disappointed when they fail to live up to them – sadly people don’t always act kindly when they should, but then neither do we all of the time!
 Are your expectations reasonable or too idealistic?

 Do you always feel lonely or is it mainly at certain times of the day? or on particular days of the week? or is there a time of the year when you find you are more lonely?

 Noticing when the worst times are can be helpful because it shows us when we need to make the most effort before those feelings of loneliness strike us and it’s too late.